 Logbook loans are a secured form of finance tied to the borrower’s vehicle, and as such the amount you are eligible to borrow reflects the value of your vehicle.
 This is a rare form of finance that requires no credit check, however, as with all forms of secured finance, you need to carefully consider how you’d cope should you fail to keep up with repayments.

 Personal loans are subject to lower interest rates than all of the other forms of finance we’ve covered so far.
 They can also be taken over longer periods and offer a higher upper scale as to the amount that can be borrowed.
 However, the acceptance conditions are far more stringent.
 This means that for most consumers with bad credit, they simply won’t be accessible.
+If you think whether or not you should consider a personal loan over a payday loan, then this article is worth reading.

 Homeowner loans can provide significant amounts of funds that are secured against your home.
 How much you’re eligible to borrow depends on the amount of equity in your home.